MIDLAND VETERANS TRACK & FIELD LEAGUE

-Divisional Secretaries are asked to check the results and send copies to the League, Athletics Weekly, Veteran Athletics and veteran athletics statisticians as soon as possible.
+Divisional Secretaries are asked to check the results and send copies to the League Secretary, and Powerof10, League records sec. and league scrutineer, League Web site, as soon as possible.

 Detailed results should be sent to clubs as soon as possible.

-Clubs are advised to check their own results and the total for the club above them in
+Clubs are advised to check their own results in Each fixture and report any errors to the Divisional Secretary.

 Field events should use Veteran implements as detailed in U.K.A. rule book.

-Many stadiums do not have three or six kg.
-Shots or Hammers, and athletes are no longer obliged to share their own implements.
+Some stadiums do not have three or six kg.
+Shots or Hammers, and athletes are not obliged to share their own implements.
 If three or six kg implements are not available to all competitors then all will have to use 6.25kg/ 4kg implements